-A student may elect to stay or not stay during the summer regardless of the initial contract that they signed.
-The sign-up will take place during the Spring semester each year.
-Summer housing students are expected to meet the Summer housing enrollment requirements.
+A student may elect to stay or not stay during the summer regardless of the initial contract they signed.
+Sign-ups will take place during the spring semester each year.
+Summer housing students are expected to meet the summer housing enrollment requirements.
 Summer housing demands may require students to move to a different housing assignment for the duration of the summer.

 Important Housing Dates